anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 -	Affinity and anti-affinity rules, among other factors, affect the sizing

 #### 4.2.2.6.
 Compute Resource Pooling Considerations
--	Multiple pools of hardware resources where each resource pool caters for workloads of a specific profile (for example, network intensive).
-Leads to efficient use of the hardware as the server resources are specific to the flavour.
+-	Multiple pools of hardware resources where each resource pool caters for workloads of a specific profile (for example, network intensive) leads to inefficient use of the hardware as the server resources are specific to the flavour.
 If not properly sized or when demand changes can lead to oversupply/starvation scenarios; reconfiguration may not be possible because of the underlying hardware or inability to vacate servers for reconfiguration to support another flavour type.
 -	Single pool of hardware resources including for controllers have the same CPU type.
 This is operationally efficient as any server can be utilized to support a flavour or controller.
 The single pool is valuable with unpredictable workloads or when the demand of certain flavours is insufficient to justify individual hardware selection.

 #### 4.2.2.7.
 Reservation of Compute Node Cores